Multiple conditional randomization tests for lagged and spillover treatment effects: Technical Proofs

-Let $\Pi = \big[\Pi(1),\dotsc,\Pi(m+n) \big]$ be an independent random permutation of $1,\dotsc,m+n.$ We rewrite the difference-in-means statistics \eqref{equ:dims} as
+Let $\Pi = \big[\Pi(1),\dotsc,\Pi(m+n) \big]$ be an independent random permutation of $1,\dotsc,m+n.$ We rewrite the difference-in-means statistics \cref{equ:dims} as

 Let $D$ be the number of $i\leq m$ such that $\Pi(i)\leq m $.
 The value of $T$ is determined by $m-D$, the number of units swapped between the treated group ($i=1,\dotsc m$) and control group ($i=m+1,\dotsc, m+n$).
 Since all the treated (control) units have the same outcome variance, it does not matter which units are swapped in computing the variance of $T$.
 We first consider the case that $m\leq n$.
-Using the expectation of the hypergeometric distribution, we know
+Using the expectation of the hypergeometric distribution,

 Let $\sigma_1^2 = \Var[Y^{(k)}(1)]$ and $\sigma_0^2 = \Var[Y^{(k)}(0)].$ The variance of $T$ is given by

 If $m>n$, we let $D$ denote the number of $i\in \{m+1,\dotsc,m+n\}$ such that $\Pi(i) \in \{m+1,\dotsc,m+n\}$.
 Then, $\mathbb E[D] = \frac{n^2}{m+n}$, \text{ and }